 Working With the Inspectors

 Along the right side of the window, you’ll find the Inspectors sidebar.
-You use the Inspectors to change the style attributes for the objects on the Canvas, or set the properties of the Canvas itself.
-If you don’t see them, click the Info button in the toolbar or choose Inspectors ▸ Hide/Show Inspectors from the menu bar.
+You use the Inspectors to change the style attributes for the objects on the canvas, set the properties of the canvas itself, and to include document-specific metadata and define how the OmniGraffle file is saved.

-The Inspectors sidebar contains five inspectors—Object, Type, Properties (Pro), Canvas, Document, and Stencils.
-Each inspector contains two or more panes, for such things as adding a fill to an object or setting a background image for the illustration you’re working on.
+Each tab contains a series of inspector panes, for such things as adding a fill to an object or setting a background image for the project you’re working on.

-To open an Inspector, hover over the title with the mouse, and then click on the disclosure triangle to open and use the inspector.
+To open an inspector pane, hover over the title with the mouse, and then click on the disclosure triangle to open and use the inspector.
 To open one particular inspector (for example the Fill inspector) and close any other open inspectors, Option-click on the disclosure triangle.
-To open or close all of the inspectors, Shift-Command-click on one of the disclosure triangles.
+To open or close all of the inspectors, Shift-click on one of the disclosure triangles.

 Using the Inspectors

 By default, OmniGraffle’s inspectors reside in a sidebar just to the right of the Canvas.
-However, with OmniGraffle v6.1 (released Fall 2014), you can now open the inspectors as a floating window, or as a bunch of individual floating palettes.
+However, you can also open the inspectors as a floating window, or as four floating palettes, one for each tab.
+The different ways of viewing the Inspectors are known as Workspaces, because they help define how you work in OmniGraffle.

 - Sidebar: F2